guimarqu/guimarqu/README.md

 🎯 Operations research PhD with 8 years of experience skilled at software engineering and mathematical optimization methods, I make your prescriptive analytic project a sucess using operations research.

-👯 Co-founder and technical director of a deep tech startup during 3 years, I collaborate with you on all the technical aspects of your prescriptive analysis project (front, back, data analysis and management, problem modeling, optimization...).
+👯 Co-founder and technical director of a deeptech startup during 3 years, I collaborate with you on all the technical aspects of your prescriptive analysis project (front, back, data analysis and management, problem modeling, optimization...).

 💪 My main skills are mathematical modeling and deployment of mathematical optimization algorithms.
 I'm co-creator and was during 5 years the main contributor of [Coluna.jl](https://github.com/atoptima/Coluna.jl), an open-source framework to optimize large-scale problems.